clairemo22/polygenic_scores/README.md

 We used a "densely phenotyped" sample to predict a "sparsely phenotyped" sample and vice versa.

 The phenotype of interest was a factor score of Common Executive Function.

+The PGS' were computed using R, Plink and GCTA.